Swoyam1/KnowledgeBase-RAG/README.md

 ## API

 #### /document
-* `GET` : Get response document after adding to the database
+* `GET` : Get response document after adding vector embedding of PDF to the database

 #### /query
 * `POST` : Post query and get the answer to the query in response